minmaunu/SPAAM-Summer-School-2024/README.md

+# SPAAM-Summer-School-2024

-# SPAAM-Summer-School-2024Just an example repo
+Just an example repo

+My name is Minna, and this Summer School is awesome!